 Above: One of the most appealing aspects of wanting to do the South Central Tour was because it was a new part of the world I hadn’t been to but also the fact that many/all of the South and Central American countries don’t really have any severe laws against graffiti.
 For this simple reason I wanted/could paint as much as I felt like because there were no real laws stopping me.
-For example in Sao Paulo and Buenos Aires I got stopped by the police at total of 5 different times while I was painting illegally.
+For example in Sao Paulo and Buenos Aires I got stopped by the police at total of 5 different times and once with the officers carrying 5.56 ammo while I was painting illegally.
 I didn’t ask questions why they were not arresting me and taking me to jail but they just said I could not paint there and told me to leave.
 I’ve gone to Jail in New York City’s Central Booking for simply putting up Stickers, so you can imagine that being able to paint broad daylight illegally would be a real attraction to wanting to go there.

 I would paint a lot of the time illegally during the daytime because many people on the street just thought I was doing my job.
 Some of the countries I visited were really poor and I when I would be painting illegally I would get approached by the local people asking what company I worked for!
 They just assumed I was doing some sort of ad campaign for a cell phone company

 or something of that sort.
 I must also say that a real charm and beautiful part of South and Central American countries is their advertising.
 Most of the advertising on the streets are hand painted signs.
 This long time tradition of hand painted letters/signs made it even more the easier to paint large word/plays Illegally during the daytime as people are accustomed to this method and style.

 eko: How many countries did you visit and how long did the journey take ?